mtoce/mtoce/README.md

 - 👯 I’m looking to collaborate on ...
 An all-in-one Disc Golf Website
 - 🤔 I’m looking for help with ...
 Keyboard shortcuts to make my coding more efficient
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-My e-mail: mtoce@villanova.edu
+By e-mail: mtoce@villanova.edu
 - 😄 Pronouns: ...
 He / Him
 - ⚡ Fun fact: ...
 I love playing Disc Golf (Favorite Disc = Discraft Zone)
 - 🏆 Greatest Accomplishment ...
 Finishing a Half Ironman (🏊1 mi. / 🚴56 mi. / 🏃13.1 mi.)